Sheriff's Office rescues 71 pigs, 16 goats from Terrebonne ranch after neglect

-71 pigs and 16 goats were seized from a Terrebonne ranch and a woman was arrested after Deschutes County Sheriff’s Office received reports of possible animal neglect.
+71 pigs and 16 goats were seized from a Terrebonne ranch and a woman was arrested after the Deschutes County Sheriff’s Office said it received reports of possible animal neglect.

 Deputies used a search warrant at the 10th St. address Friday after hearing of possible animal neglect involving livestock, according to Sgt.
 Jason Wall.